V'Zot HaBerachah וְזֹאת הַבְּרָכָה - And this is the blessing

 My Thoughts:

-Seems like Joseph is getting a very large detailed blessing here.
+Joseph is receiving a very large and detailed blessing here.
 Especially on the Land that the tribe will inherit.
 Blessings over the produce and fruit of the Land.
 Hashem remembers the suffering Joseph endured when he was separated from his brothers.
-It makes me think that Hashem remembers things in our lives that we have suffered from, that He does not forget.
+It makes me think that Hashem remembers the things we have suffered in our lives, that He does not forget.
 That is a comforting thought and a feeling that Hashem loves us so much and cares for our past and our future.
 Let us remember that about Him.
-Amen.

 Challenge:

 Joseph gets a special blessing in verse 15, “...for the best things of the ancient mountains…”.
 What could possibly be this type of blessing out of ancient mountains?
 It gives me the idea that the ancient mountains could represent the ancient Word of Elohim.
-His Word is like a mighty mountain (and was given on top of a mountain).
+His Word is like a mighty mountain (and was shown on top of a mountain).
 So, think of this.
-Hashem wants to give the “best” things out of His Word.
-If we are to follow Torah (and that is my challenge today) -- then He will give us the “best” from it.
-And if you think of it, what is better than “life” itself?
-That is the reality of Torah and the best thing about it.
+Hashem wants to give the best things out of His Word.
+If we are to follow Torah (and that is my challenge today), then He will provide us with the best from it.
+And if you think of it, what is better than life itself?
+That is the reality of Torah, and it is the best thing about it.
 It gives eternal life.
 Life today and life forever.
-Don’t you want that?
-Amen.

 Reading #3 - Deuteronomy 33:13–17